Tencent investment in Reddit sparks censorship worry

 Reddit was co-founded by Mr Alexis Ohanian, husband of tennis superstar Serena Williams.
 Reddit is ranked among the most visited United States websites and has more than 138,000 "communities" for discussions on various topics.

-The site boasts that, on average, more than 330 million people use it each month, contending that half of those users range in age from 18 to 24 years.
+The site boasts that, on average, more than 330 million people use it each month, contending that half of those users range in age from 18 to 24 years old.